pgtipping/the-synth-rag/memory-bank/progress.md

 - ✅ Added document reprocessing functionality for documents that weren't properly processed
 - ✅ Enhanced document selector UI with clear status indicators and helpful explanations
 - ✅ Added document status summary and visual indicators for non-indexed documents
+- ✅ Fixed database schema mismatch in document reprocessing route
+- ✅ Enhanced error handling for document retrieval from Pinecone
+- ✅ Updated upload route to use document service for saving chunks
+- ✅ Created document health check endpoint for diagnosing document issues
+- ✅ Implemented document reconciliation endpoint for fixing missing vectors
+- ✅ Added DocumentHealthCheck component for the UI
+- ✅ Integrated health check component into the document list

 ### UI Components